 Events coupled with logs, metrics, traces, and other sources of data can be invaluable.
 They allow you to link events to resources and establish a detailed timeline of exactly when changes occurred in your cluster, and the effects they may have had.
 You should strongly consider adding them to your observability solution.

 The other solution requires running Kubernetes on a managed platform, such as Amazon Elastic Kubernetes Service (EKS).
 While this may seem like a complete observability strategy since you get monitoring out of the box, it still leaves out a ton of functionality — like alerting — and loads of important observability data.
-Moreover, these solutions won’t give you insight into your applications’ performance, application performance over time, or even the overall environment state.
+Moreover, their native Kubernetes monitoring tools won’t give you insight into your applications’ performance, application performance over time, or even the overall environment state.
 Though convenient, these platforms are hardly a solution for full observability.

 Now there’s a third, and better, way.

-Observe’s platform was designed to thrive with cloud-native technologies like Kubernetes.
-Rather than assuming that Kubernetes environments can be observed in the same way as static environments — focusing on only one layer of observability — Observe takes a dynamic, holistic approach to Kubernetes observability.
+Observe is a SaaS-based platform designed to thrive with cloud-native technologies like Kubernetes.
+Rather than assuming that Kubernetes environments can be observed in the same way as other, more traditional environments, Observe takes a dynamic and holistic approach to Kubernetes observability.

-kubectlcommand.
+With Observe’s Kubernetes App users get unparalleled insights into their Kubernetes clusters, Docker containers, and underlying infrastructure metrics — and installation is as simple as a couple of clicks.
 From there, Observe does the dirty work.
-It automatically collects logs, metrics, and state changes from all layers and components of your cluster.
+It automatically collects logs, metrics, events, and state changes from all layers and components of your cluster using open-source collectors.
 It then uses that data to track the overall state of your environment continuously.
-You don’t need to worry about deploying multiple agents or aggregating different logs manually.

 Distributed systems and software like Kubernetes are here to stay.
 You can expect them to only grow in complexity and become even more abstracted from traditional on-premise, or cloud-based computing environments.